mjansson2/Simple-Networked-Game/README.md

 # Simple Networked Game
- Assignment Developing a Simple Networked Game Using Unity's NGO
+ Assignment: Developing a Simple Networked Game Using Unity's NGO

 Choose an emote after connecting as either host or client by pressing 'Q', 'W', 'E' or 'R' to make your character visible Emotes available are: